 WELCOME!

-SanG2I am a linguist interested in syntax and phonology.
-My work relies on cross-linguistic insight, in particular from Mayan languages, Bantu languages, and Spanish.
-Topics I’ve explored include the identity condition on ellipsis, (optional) agreement, sibilant harmony, linearization, syntactic ergativity, and information structure.
+I’m a linguist interested in syntax and phonology.
+I take a cross-linguistic approach, focusing on Mayan languages, Spanish, and Bantu languages.
+Topics I’ve worked on include the identity condition on ellipsis, null complement anaphora, (optional) agreement, sibilant harmony, linearization, syntactic ergativity, and information structure.

 The wonderful members of my UMD cohort (collectively known as SMAART) were Sigwan Thivierge, Mina Hirzel, Anouk Dieuleveut, Aaron Doliana, and Tyler Knowlton.